 In addition to faculty appointments at Laurier, I previously served as a faculty member at the University of Windsor (1999-2000), Penn State University–Altoona College (2004-05) and Brock University (2006-07).

-Generally, my scholarship focuses sociocultural/humanistic aspects of sport/human movement.
+Generally, my scholarship focuses on sociocultural/humanistic aspects of sport/human movement.

 Within this context, current scholarly projects can be divided into three (interrelated) areas: